Skip to main content

 };

-// ❌ Incorrect configuration update method
+// ❌ Incorrect configuration update approach

 const updateConfig = (updates: Record<string, any>) => {